Skip to content

 }

 You start an optional chain by adding a question mark (?) after an optional value.
 You can then access a property, method, or subscript of that optional as if it were unwrapped.
-If the property, method, or subscript also returns an optional, you can add another question mark and continue the chain.
+If the return value is an optional as well, you can add another question mark and continue the chain.

 An optional chain returns either the expected value — in this case, the province — or nil if any optional in the chain was nil.
 This means the type of authenticatedUser?.address?.province is String?.

 As you can see, optional chaining doesn’t fully unwrap an optional.
-The value of an optional chain is still an optional.
-However, the chain does flatten multiple optionals into a single optional, so you have to unwrap only one optional, not three.
+The result of an optional chain is still an optional.
+However, the chain does flatten multiple optionals into one, so you only have to unwrap the result of the chain, not every optional in it.

 An optional chain can also be the target of an assignment: